 Well, did you know that cakes, cookies, pastas, breads, roasted chicken, fish, and casseroles are all better with brown butter?!
 (That list does go on, by the way.)

-You can make any amount of this butter you’d like to — I try to have a cup or so at the ready all the time.
+I try to have a cup or so at the ready all the time.
 You never know when you might wish you had a batch in the fridge!

 - 1 cup 2 sticks unsalted butter